earth42/find-cat/README.md

 const catJumps = () => {
-    cy.log('Cat is alive, and jumps for no reason') console.log('Cat is alive, and jumps for no reason') }
+    cy.log('Cat is alive, and jumps for no reason') console.log('Cat is alive, and jumps for no reason') cy.exec("echo 'Cat is alive, and jumps for no reason'") }
 ```
 ### Add it in general cy file